robenkleene/development-references/visual-studio-code/visual-studio-code-window-management.md

 ## Tips

 To quickly preview files in succession, when the Explorer has focus use `␣` to open the file.
 The Explorer will maintain focus and you can go to the next file with the arrow keys, and hit `␣` to open a different file.

+### Untitled in Split

+A trick to get an untitled window in a split, first use `⌘N` to create a new untitled file, then use